Skip to main content

 Planet Press Ice shelves.pdf (PDF document, 1.7 MB)

-This is a kids' version of the EGU article: 'New study puts a figure on sea-level rise following Antarctic ice shelves’ collapse'.
+This is a kids' version of the EGU article: 'When ice shelves collapse, sea level can rise.
+But by how much?'.
 It was written by Bárbara Ferreira (EGU Media and Communications Manager), reviewed for scientific content by Aimée Slangen (Researcher at Royal NIOZ, Yerseke, The Netherlands) and Louise Callard (Researcher in the Department of Geography, Durham University, UK), and for educational content by Rachel Hay (Geography Teacher, George Heriot’s School, Edinburgh).

 All English-language Planet Press releases are carefully edited, reviewed and proofed, by scientists, educators and EGU staff.
 Please note that once translated, Planet Press releases receive no further checks from EGU staff.
 For this reason, we cannot guarantee their accuracy, though we trust the quality of our voluntary translators and are grateful for their work.